Vooban/vooban.freshbooks/README.md

-#HastyAPI.FreshBooks.Wrapper#
+#Vooban.Freshbooks.DotNet.Api#
-Long story short, this project is just a wrapper around the great [HastyAPI.Freshbooks](https://github.com/lukesampson/HastyAPI.FreshBooks).
+Long story short, this project is just a wrapper around the great [HastyAPI.Freshbooks](https://github.com/lukesampson/HastyAPI.FreshBooks) use to communicate with [Freshbooks](http://www.freshbooks.com) cloud accounting system.

 ## Goals ##
 The goal for us is to ease developpement using Freshbooks for .NET users, while providing an API that can be used easily.